About Me

 I thrive in 1:1 situations but sometimes I get a little lost in the crowd.
 If you’re familiar to Lompoc, you might spot me with my purple yeti mug, sipping on an iced oatmilk latte walking, leaving a local business, looking for pretty flowers.

-My idea of a perfect Sunday is getting up early, to lay around leisurely reading in bed, cuddling with my dogs.
-I enjoy cooking breakfast (with fresh eggs from my chickens), then heading outside with an iced coffee for a day of gardening.
-I love to garden so much it's hard to choose between being outside with the flowers and helping women heal their invisible wounds.
+My idea of a perfect Sunday is getting up early to lay around leisurely reading in bed, cuddling with my dogs.
+I enjoy cooking breakfast with fresh eggs from my chickens and heading outside with an iced coffee for a day of gardening.

 Licensed therapist, Nikole Layton's professional headshot while seated on a sofa.